 Click on the images below to learn more about our restoration techniques

-Since 1994, the KWRC has completed restoration work at over 58 sites, each with their own unique characteristics.
-Click the site locations on our map for information on which of the above listed techniques were used and for photos before and after our restoration efforts.
+Since 1994, the KWRC has completed restoration work at over 56 sites, each with its own unique characteristics.
+Click the site locations on our map for information on which of the above-listed techniques were used and for photos before and after our restoration efforts.